Dual Prototypes for Adaptive Pre-Trained Model in Class-Incremental Learning

 \section{Methodology}

-As discussed above, relying on freezing PTMs and prototypes cannot effectively separate some classes in downstream tasks, but fine-tuning PTMs incrementally will lead to catastrophic forgetting.
-Therefore, as shown in Figure \ref{fig:1}, we assign an adapter module to each task and try to make the augmented prototypes extracted by the adapted PTM conducive to prototype classification.
-In the testing phase, we adopt a two-step inference method: first, the underlying task index of the test sample is deduced from the known information; then, appropriate task-wise adapters are loaded and the classification result is calculated from augmented prototypes.
+Freezing PTMs and using one prototype per class often fails to separate many classes in downstream tasks, while incrementally fine-tuning PTMs typically causes catastrophic forgetting.
+As illustrated in Figure \ref{fig:1}, we address this by assigning a lightweight adapter to each task and constructing dual prototypes for each class.
+During inference, we adopt a two-step procedure.
+First, we obtain top-K candidate labels from raw prototypes and infer the underlying task index.
+Then we load the corresponding task adapters and obtain the final prediction from augmented prototypes.

-In the following subsections, we first introduce task-wise adaption and center-adapt loss, by which we improve the separability of the fine-tuned PTM representation designed for prototypes; then provide the dual prototype network, the classifier for DPTA; finally, we describe the test process of the proposed DPTA at the end of this section.
+In the following, we first introduce task adaptation with the proposed Center-Adapt loss, which improves the separability of PTM representations for prototype-based classification.
+Then, present the dual prototype network (DPN), which defines the classifier of DPTA.
+Finally, we describe the inference process.